Ecliip/cardAppJava/README.md

 # cardAppJava
-card and deck in java
+playingCard and deck in java